GStreamer/gstreamer/Playback+tutorial+6+Audio+visualization.markdown

 # Walkthrough

-First off, we indicate `playbin2` that we want an audio visualization by setting the `GST_PLAY_FLAG_VIS` flag.
+First off, we indicate `playbin` that we want an audio visualization by setting the `GST_PLAY_FLAG_VIS` flag.
 If the media already contains video, this flag has no effect.